TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/VelocityAndAcceleration.md

 ESP32 has has an maximum operating current of 240 mA [3].
 Rounding the ToF operating current up and adding the operating current of both devices together to get a maximum current consumption of 260 mA.
 Using the formula from the batter life calculator from [8]

 $$ Battery Life = Battery Capacity / Load Current $$

-We can rearage this to be
+Rearaging the formula to

 $$ Battery Capacity = Battery Life * Load Current $$

-Using this we can put in our desired batter life of half an hour and swap in the current consumption for load current to get
+Using this the desired batter life of half an hour can be put in and swaping in the current consumption for load current to get

 $$ Battery Capacity = 0.5 * 260 mA $$

 This will give a minimum battery capacity of 130 mAh.
 The 650 mAh batter chosen more than meets this minimum capacity and will give 2.5 hours of battery life for device operation.

 ### Microcontroller